heinic/raspi-doccam/setup/software.md

 Start up the Raspberry Pi and log in with the user `pi` and the password `raspberry`.
 Use `sudo raspi-config` and choose the following options:
 - Expand the Filesystem
-- Change the language, keyboard layout and timezone
+- If needed, update the language, keyboard layout and timezone
 - Change the password
   This password is only required for administration purposes
 - Enable the camera